 THIRD PARTY LINKS

-This website may include links to third party websites, plug-ins and applications.
+Our website may include links to third party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
-We do not control these third party websites and are not responsible for their privacy statements.
-When you leave our website, we encourage you to read the privacy notice of every website you visit.
+We do not control these third party websites and are not responsible for them.
+When you leave our website, we encourage you to read the privacy notice of each website you visit.

 We may collect, use, store and transfer different kinds of personal data about you as follows: